At a glance:

-Diabetes is an endocrine disorder in which the pancreas doesn't make enough (or any) insulin due to the destruction of the pancreatic beta cells (type 1 diabetes) or the cells within the body fail to respond to insulin, known as insulin resistance (type 2 diabetes).
-When this happens, glucose builds up in the blood but the cells are starved of glucose required for energy.
+Diabetes is an endocrine disorder in which the pancreas doesn’t make enough (or any) insulin due to the destruction of the pancreatic beta cells (type 1 diabetes) or the cells within the body fail to respond to insulin, known as insulin resistance (type 2 diabetes).
+Glucose levels build up in the blood, but it cannot enter the cells, where it provides energy.

-Most of the complications are related to uncontrolled diabetes, which highlights the importance of diligent control as well as regular monitoring and a close relationship with your veterinarian who will need to closely monitor the diabetic cat.
+Most of the complications relate to uncontrolled diabetes.
+This highlights the importance of diligent control and regularly monitoring your cat.

 - Missed meal

 - Insufficient insulin

 - Increased urination

 - Intravenous fluids to treat dehydration